juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### Wave Tables

 One thing that is the same for all these programs when generating a sine tone, regardless of old or new, is that they are using a `wave table`.
 This is because this is the most efficient way of doing it.
-Instead of creating a program that would calculate each following value, it is much easier on the CPU to look up pre-stored values of a single wave cycle that are in the computer's memory.
+Instead of creating a program that would calculate each following value each time, it is much easier on the CPU to look up pre-stored values of a single wave cycle that are in the computer's memory.
 A wave table is like an audio recording, or a block of samples, where the program "plays" or goes through each sample and retrieves it, except that in *Wavetable Synthesis* it automatically restarts from the beginning when it reaches the end of the **cycle**.
 Notice how the MSP object to produce a sine tone is called `[cycle~]`.

 From the Max Documentation:

 > "The cycle~ object is an interpolating oscillator that reads repeatedly through one cycle of a waveform, using a wavetable of 512 samples.
 Its default waveform is one cycle of a cosine wave."

 Also in the documentation for the cycle~ object, are examples of how to change the default wavetable.
-A wavetable is essential a [buffer](https://en.wikipedia.org/wiki/Data_buffer), and in Max there exists a `[buffer~]` object where we can store anything we want.
+Wavetable data is stored in a [buffer](https://en.wikipedia.org/wiki/Data_buffer), and in Max there exists a `[buffer~]` object where we can store anything we want, including a single waveform to use for the cycle~ object.

-We specify the number of samples for the buffer to be 512, and we can send a message to fill it in with a single cosine cycle.
-The default waveform would look something like this:
+To do this, we create a buffer object and specify a name to reference it, then specify the number of samples to be 512.

+There are several ways to specify the sample size:

+1) Using an `[attrui]` object to select "Size in Samples" from the dropdown menu.
+2) Sending a "sizeinsamps 512" message using a message object.
+3) Hardcoding it when creating the buffer~ object.
+For example: `[buffer~ mybuffer @samps 512]`.

+You can view the content in a buffer by using a `[waveform~]` object and specifying the name of the buffer you want to view.

 <img src="./imgs/wavetable.png" alt="Filling a buffer with a cosine wave" width="60%" />